castroian/castroian.github.io/index.md

 ## About me 👋

 I am a first-generation Filipino 🇵🇭 graduate student born and raised in the East Bay Area.
 Growing up in a community significantly shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- offer great possibilities for social mobility, but access to these STEM fields is particularly limited for students who are low-income, first-generation, or underrepresented.
 Most of my professional experience has been as an educator in this space, motivated by my own lack of access to STEM opportunities growing up and my struggles to find a community in the field.
-Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and non-majors to build interest in CS/DS while also emphasizing the social impact of data and technology.
+Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and non-majors to help build interest in CS/DS while also emphasizing the social impact of data and technology.

-I am skilled at statistical analysis (research design, hypothesis testing, regression analysis), programming (Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and applied machine learning).
+I am skilled at statistical analysis (research design, hypothesis testing, regression analysis), programming (algorithms and data structures in Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and applied machine learning).
 I also have a strong background in communication, constitutional law, and policy research.
 You can see some of work I've done in the sections below.

 My broad interests can be distilled into the three following areas: